 The Heart Ball and its educational initiatives are designed to empower guests and fellow community members to keep close tabs on their heart health and to recognize that heart disease is the No. 1 killer of both men and women.

-While heart disease is largely perceived as a “man’s disease,” it affects one in every three women and among birth defects, cardiovascular issues are among the most commonly seen problems.
+While heart disease is largely perceived as a “man’s disease,” it affects one in every three women and is one of most commonly diagnosed diseases in America, alongside birth defects and cardiovascular issues.

-Additionally, the Phoenix Heart Ball, held several year-round pre and post-Heart Ball events with an interactive and educational component designed to stir up community engagement and excitement.
+Additionally, the Phoenix Heart Ball held several year-round pre and post-Heart Ball events which included several interactive and educational components designed to stir up community engagement and excitement.

 So far this year the Phoenix Heart Ball has netted over $1 million dollars.
 Since 1959 the Phoenix Heart Ball has raised over $34 million dollars for education and research.
 Nationally, in 2011, Heart Ball campaigns raised just over $51 million nationwide, which allowed the association to fund over $123 million of research and programs to fight heart disease and stroke.